syricano/project2/README.md

 - I used devtools and responsiveness website [Responsive Website Design Tester](https://responsivedesignchecker.com/) to confirm that the website is responsive and all work and load as suppose to.

 ### Bugs
+###
+- The games rules button was not correctly or nicely aligned with the other share and play again buttons due to the span that is connected to it. so I solved it by moving its divs and position to the top of the page so the user also reads the rules before playing.
 #### Unsolved bugs
 - None.